-The City of Guelph is creating Built Form Standards for Mid-rise Buildings and Townhouses to provide design direction for private development of these types of buildings throughout the city.
-This project will provide recommendations for a future update to the City’s Zoning Bylaw and will be incorporated as part of the City’s Urban Design Manual.
+The City of Guelph has developed Built Form Standards for Mid-rise Buildings and Townhouses to provide design direction for private development of these types of buildings throughout the city.
+This document provides recommendations for a future update to the City’s Zoning Bylaw and will be incorporated as part of the City’s Urban Design Manual.

 Built Form Standards for Mid-rise Buildings and Townhouses (April 2018)

-On April 9, 2018 the recommended Mid-rise and Townhouse Built Form Standards will be considered by Council for approval.
+On April 9, 2018 the Mid-rise and Townhouse Built Form Standards were approved by Council.
 View the staff report (Page 6, April 9, 2018 Council agenda).